szocske19/lecture-notes-wiki/mdsd/2016/2016_sirius.md

 1. Under the viewpoint, create a diagram representation (right click on the viewpoint -> New Representation -> New Diagram Representation) and set its domain class to our root metamodel class: EntityRelationDiagram.
    ![Diagram added](mdsd/2015/sirius/diagram.png)

-1. Create a default layer under the diagram representation (right click on the representation -> New Diagram Element -> Default Layer).
+    The default layer is automatically created under the diagram representation.
+Layers can be switch on and off while using the diagram editor.
+We will use only the default one.
    ![Layer added](mdsd/2015/sirius/layer.png)

 Visualizing objects